ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 First you need to setup a system to keep track of language for each user.

 Setup a field on the user model "locale" and store the Accept-Language header here.
-Now when sending a push notification you can look up the user's locale before hand, and thereby translate it.
+Now when sending a push notification you can look up the user's locale beforehand, and thereby translate it.

-This solution requires you to loop each user.
-It is possible to send arrays of namedUsers/aliases to minimize the network to UA (which is the slow part)
+This solution requires you to loop through each user.
+It is possible to send arrays of namedUsers/aliases to minimize the network to Firebase (which is the slow part)

 Note: Also a creative solutions with tags can be used